-In this sense, one of the major causes of osteopenia in women over 60 years of age is an estrogen deficiency.
+In the scenario of implantology and osteoporosis, it is highlighted that the high need and use of treatments related to dental implants result from the combined effect of several factors, highlighting aging and bone fragility [1-3].
+In this sense, one of the main causes of osteopenia in women over 60 is an estrogen deficiency.
 This deficiency associated with aging causes an osteoporotic picture.
+Hormone replacement is necessary for adequate treatment of menopausal symptoms and to prevent possible osteoporosis [1-5].
+In this context, osteoporosis is a global bone disease prevalent in human aging.
+Bisphosphonates (BPs) are commonly used as therapy because they influence hard and soft tissue calcium metabolism [1].

-A hormone replacement is necessary for an adequate treatment of the symptoms of menopause and to prevent possible osteoporosis [5,6].
-Some drugs help in the treatment of postmenopausal osteoporosis, they are calcitonin, bisphosphonates (BP), and the selective modulators of estrogen receptors [6].
-Thus, BP has been the best drug associated with significant improvement in the quality of life of patients with bone diseases such as Paget's disease, bone metastases, osteogenesis imperfecta, hypercalcemia, and even severe osteoporosis [6].
+In this sense, some drugs help in the treatment of postmenopausal osteoporosis, they are calcitonin, BPs, and selective estrogen receptor modulators [5].
+Thus, BPs have been an important drug associated with a significant improvement in the quality of life of patients with bone diseases such as Paget's disease, bone metastases, osteogenesis imperfecta, hypercalcemia, and even severe osteoporosis [5].

-These drugs are used worldwide in cancer patients and are given intravenously as zoledronic acid (Zometa®).
+These drugs are used worldwide in cancer patients

+and are given intravenously as zoledronic acid (Zometa®).
 They can also be administered orally, such as alendronate (Fosamax®) and risedronate (Actonel®) for the treatment of postmenopausal osteoporosis [Duarte, Nociti, (2004)].
-In 2003, a side effect associated with the use of BP with oral manifestation called Osteonecrosis Associated with BP was described for the first time [7].
+In 2003, a side effect associated with the use of oral BPs called Osteonecrosis Associated with BPs was described for the first time [6].

-In this context, osteoporosis is a prevalent global bone disease in human aging.
-BPs are commonly used as therapy because they influence the calcium metabolism of hard and soft tissues.
-Mucosal and dermal ulceration with exposure of the underlying bone results from incomplete epithelial recovery due to reduced desmosome formation due to lack of available calcium.
-However, pathological situations, such as BPrelated jaw osteonecrosis, have been described.
-This hypothesis states other situations that require intact functional desmosomes such as skin healing over chronic pressure points leading to pressure ulcers and hemidesmosomes such as epithelial seals in contact with titanium surfaces will have a higher prevalence of collapse among patients treated with BP.
-This can be proven by the decreased modulation of calcium ions due to BP and its effect on intercellular communicating junction formation [4].
+In this regard, ulceration of mucosa and dermis with exposure to underlying bone results from incomplete epithelial recovery due to reduced formation of desmosomes due to lack of available calcium [7,8].
+However, pathological situations, such as osteonecrosis of the jaw related to BPs, have been described [9].
+This hypothesis states that other situations that require intact functional desmosomes, such as skin healing over chronic pressure points leading to pressure ulcers, and hemidesmosomes, such as epithelial seals in contact with titanium surfaces, will have a higher prevalence of collapse among patients treated with PBs.
+This can be proven by the decreased modulation of calcium ions due to BPs and its effect on the formation of the intercellular junction [4, 10-14].

-As yet another example of literary support, one paper reported a type of localized osteonecrosis that can occur in patients who had successfully osseointegrated implants for many years and then started anti-resorptive therapy [8-10].
-Eleven female patients who successfully implanted but were placed on anti-resorptive therapy (BPs or denosumab) several years later and developed osteonecrosis around the implants were identified.
+As one more example of literary support, one article reported a type of localized osteonecrosis that can occur in patients who have had osseointegrated implants successfully for many years and then started antiresorptive therapy.
+Eleven female patients who successfully implanted but were placed on antiresorptive therapy (BPs or denosumab) several years later and developed osteonecrosis around the implants were identified.
 In each case, osteonecrosis occurred only around the implants and not around the patient's remaining teeth.
 Implants from eight patients were removed with bone sequestration firmly attached to the implant.
 This is different from the normal pattern of implant failure.
-Implant failure can occur when patients with successfully integrated implants are subsequently placed on anti-resorption therapy, and osteonecrosis takes on a particular form where sequestration forms that remain adherent to the implant.
-Why the remaining adjacent teeth are not affected is unclear [5,11-13].
+Implant failure can occur when patients with successfully integrated implants are later placed on antiresorptive therapy, and osteonecrosis takes a particular form where a sequestration forms that remain adherent to the implant.
+Why the remaining adjacent teeth are not affected is unclear [4].